Deltares-research/netcdf_to_gltf_converter/README.md

 - `times_per_frame`: An integer value specifying the number of time steps to be included in each frame of the glTF animation.
 This option is useful if you want to adjust the time resolution of the animation.

 - `shift_coordinates` (optional): A value indicating how to shift the coordinates of the data during conversion.
 When set to `min`, the converter will shift the coordinates such that the smallest x and y become the origin (0,0).
-It is also possible to provide custom shift values for the x- and y-coordinates:
+It is also possible to provide custom shift values for the x- and y-coordinates and the variables values (z-coordinates):

 ```
 	"shift_coordinates":
 	{
 		"shift_x": 3.984,
 		"shift_y": 51.410,
+		"shift_z": 40.1
 	},
 ```